SiddharthC97/SiddharthC97.github.io/index.md

 ## About me.
 I am a spohmore in Aerospace Engineering from Bangalore, India.
+I am currently part of the Bretl Research group and am working on the use of Magnetometers in Indoor Position Systems.